It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 Hospitals even have entire departments dedicated to figuring out how to tackle sleep problems.

-What’s cool is that these studies are currently happening in the US as we speak.
+What’s cool is that these studies are currently being conducted in places all over the country.

-And you can get hired even if you don’t have sleep apnea, insomnia, narcolepsy, periodic limb movement disorder (PLMD), or other sleep-related problems.
+And you might get hired even if you don’t have sleep apnea, insomnia, narcolepsy, periodic limb movement disorder (PLMD), or other sleep-related problems.

-To get paid to join sleep studies, you first need to check if there are available trials locally.
-Check for studies here (search “sleep” and choose your location, then filter out your age, gender, and other criteria).
+To get paid to join sleep studies, you first need to check if there are available trials locally (we list the sites further down this section).

 Sleep studies look for volunteers within a specific age range, weight, or sometimes gender.